carolynvs/carolynvanslyck.com/_posts/2018-07-16-building-go-from-source.md

     go: downloading github.com/pkg/errors v0.8.0
     ```

-1. Try running the code again, and you won't see those extra lines because
+1. Try running the code again, and you won't see those extra lines.
-    Go downloaded the dependency and cached it in `$GOPATH/src/mod`.

     ```
     $ go run main.go
     hello world!
+    ```

+    Go downloaded the dependency and cached it in `$GOPATH/src/mod`.
+Next time
+    you build, Go will retrieve that package from its cache.

+    ```
     $ tree ~/go/src/mod
     ~/go/src/mod
     ├── cache